roguetrainer/quantum-game-of-life-3x/README.md

 An implementation of (semi) quantum cellular automata in three programming languages: Python, F#, and Q#.
 This project partially extends Conway's classical Game of Life to the quantum realm, where cells exist in superpositions of alive and dead states.

+For a more comprehensive & complete implementation of the Quantum Game of Life (QGoL) using the Hamiltonian based the [Faux (2019) paper](https://arxiv.org/abs/1902.07835), using [PennyLane](https://github.com/PennyLaneAI/pennylane), (Python) see the repo: [roguetrainer/quantum-game-of-life](https://github.com/roguetrainer/quantum-game-of-life).

 ![Q-CGL](./img/Q-CGL.png)

 ## 📚 Theoretical Foundation